PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario4-Notebook-BatchInf.md

-# Scenario 4 - Model was build using studio notebooks and now its results needs to be deployed as a batch inference (stored in a specific shedule in a data lake file or database table).
+# Scenario 4 - Model was build using studio notebooks and now its results needs to be deployed as a batch inference (stored in a specific shedule in a data lake file or database table)

 **Work in Progress**